TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpArchitecture/WorkingWithExceptions/Index.rst

 Bad examples
 """"""""""""

-* :code:`TYPO3\CMS\Core\Resource\FileRepository` method :code:`findFileReferenceByUid()`
+* :php:`TYPO3\CMS\Core\Resource\FileRepository` method :php:`findFileReferenceByUid()`

-  * Bad: The top-level PHP built-in is caught, this is not a good idea and indicates something is wrong in the code that may throw this exception.
+  * Bad: The top-level PHP built-in is caught.

+    This is not a good idea
+    and indicates something is wrong in the code that may throw this exception.
 A specific exception should be caught here only.

-  * Bad: Catching :code:`\RuntimeException` may hide more serious failures from an underlying library that should better have been bubbling up.
-The same goes for :code:`\Exception`.
+  * Bad: Catching :php:`\RuntimeException`.

+    This may hide more serious
+    failures from an underlying library that should better have been bubbling up.
+The same holds for :php:`\Exception`.

-  * Bad: Catching this exception is used to change the return value of the method to false, making it a method that returns multiple different types.
+  * Bad: Catching this exception is used to change the return value of the method to false.

+    This would make it a method that returns multiple different types.

 Further readings